-No person shall stand or park a vehicle bearing New York plates unless it is properly inspected and properly displays a current inspection sticker or certificate, in accordance with Section 306(b) of the Vehicle and Traffic Law or unless it bears New York dealer or transporter plates pursuant to Section 415 of the Vehicle and Traffic Law”
+No person shall stand or park a vehicle bearing New York plates unless it is properly inspected and properly displays a current inspection sticker or certificate, by Section 306(b) of the Vehicle and Traffic Law or unless it bears New York dealer or transporter plates under Section 415 of the Vehicle and Traffic Law.”

 What are some examples of improper display of an inspection sticker?

 - Placing your inspection sticker on the dashboard of your vehicle when it falls off

 - Failing to affix the ends of your inspection sticker when they begin to detach from your windshield because the glue doesn’t stick